-Family sources told Reuters that military forces had stormed the house of Sudan’s Prime Minister Abdalla Hamdok and arrested him.
+Family sources say that military forces on Monday morning stormed the house of Sudan’s Prime Minister Abdalla Hamdok and arrested him.

 Sudan has been on edge since a failed coup plot last month unleashed bitter recriminations between military and civilian groups meant to be sharing power following the 2019 ouster of former leader Omar al-Bashir.